Prey (1977 film): Critical response

-In a contemporary review, Tom Milne of The Monthly Film Bulletin suggested that the film's "pleasantly outrageous" theme "would have been more appealing treated with the sense of humour loudly called for by its most promising notions".
-However, he also observed the "attractive settings and photography" and the "very creditable performances" of the lead actors.
+In a contemporary review, Tom Milne of the Monthly Film Bulletin suggested that the film's "pleasantly outrageous" theme "would have been more appealing treated with the sense of humour loudly called for by its most promising notions".
+However, he also observed the "attractive settings and photography" and "very creditable performances" of the lead actors.
 Over the years, reactions to the film have remained mixed.
 Kim Newman, writing for Video Watchdog in 2005, describes Prey as the "most minimal of Warren's exploitation films, and among the strangest British movies of all time", arguing that it plays like "a reverse spoof; the material could have been absurd and comical, with a succession of very dark jokes, but the treatment (especially the performances) is serious to the point of solemnity."

-In a 2009 review on moviemartyr.com, Jeremy Heilman praises the film, describing it as a "solid B-movie effort", "slyly humorous" and "disturbing".
-He argues that – partly by necessity, due to its low budget – Prey is more "character-driven" than most other science-fiction horror films, and praises the sustained tension and "distinctive" dynamics of the plot.
+In a 2009 review on moviemartyr.com, Jeremy Heilman praises the film, describing it as a "solid B movie effort", "slyly humorous" and "disturbing".
+He argues that – partly by necessity, due to its low budget – Prey is more "character-driven" than most other science fiction horror films, and praises the sustained tension and "distinctive" dynamics of the plot.
 His one major criticism is the cinematography and editing, which he considers "less than expertly done"; the drowning scene, for example, is prolonged "to the point of unintentional hilarity".
 Newman and James Marriott, authors of Horror!
 The Definitive Companion to the Most Terrifying Movies Ever Made, view this sequence as one of several "incomprehensible stylistic flourishes", while Kevin Lyons of the British Film Institute calls it "excruciating".
-Lyons is nevertheless complimentary of Prey as whole, judging it a "nicely claustrophobic melodrama" and one of several "overlooked" British science-fiction horror films of the 1970s.
+Lyons is complimentary of Prey as whole, judging it a "nicely claustrophobic melodrama" and one of several "overlooked" British science fiction horrors of the 1970s.

 Cooper describes Prey as a "defiantly odd low-fi sci-fi film".
-Writing for the Savannah Morning News, Reed gives a mostly positive assessment: he describes the film as "flawed" yet "ambitious and somewhat mesmerizing", as well as "experimental".
+Writing for the Savannah Morning News, Reed gives a mostly positive assessment: he describes the film as "flawed" yet "ambitious and somewhat mesmerising", as well as "experimental".
 Peter Hutchings considers the film "bizarre" but adds that the "sustained seriousness" of Warren's direction and the "doom-filled atmosphere" save Prey from becoming a "piece of camp nonsense".
 Fred Beldin of AllMovie is critical, summing up Prey as a "dismal, unsettling film" with "occasional arthouse pretensions" that is "difficult to watch even for exploitation fans".
-He describes the film as having unrelenting tension and "claustrophia", remarking: "deaths seem like appropriate punctuation at the end of a miserable sentence, giving the film a grim tone of hopelessness that few will derive pleasure from".
-He criticises Sally Faulkner's performance as being "particularly grating".
+He describes the film as having unrelenting tension and "claustrophobia", commenting: "deaths seem like appropriate punctuation at the end of a miserable sentence, giving the film a grim tone of hopelessness that few will derive pleasure from".
+He calls Faulkner's performance "particularly grating".
 By contrast, Newman and Marriott praise the "surprisingly good turns" from Stokes, Annen and Faulkner.